Origin of the Heaviest Elements: the Rapid Neutron-Capture Process: Electromagnetic signatures of r-process nucleosynthesis

 The physical processes determining the kilonova light curve are~\citep[see][for reviews]{fernandez16,metzger17,Tanaka:2016}:

 \paragraph{Radioactive heating.} The radioactive heating of r-process products is expected to follow a power law whenever a large statistical ensemble of nuclei is produced.
 This is the case for ejecta with $Y_e \lesssim 0.2$.
 For higher $Y_e$ ejecta, the heating rate has `bumps' as a function of time caused by being dominated by a few nuclei~\citep{grossman14,martin15,Lippuner.Roberts:2015,rosswog18,Wanajo:2018}.
-However, when averaged over $Y_e$ distributions as predicted by simulations the heating rate at timescales of days to a week (of greatest relevance to determine the peak luminosity) lies within a factor of a few for $Y_e \lesssim 0.4$~\citep{Lippuner.Roberts:2015,Wu.Barnes.ea:2018}.
-At early times of a few hours the heating may be dominated by neutron decay, assuming the presence of free neutrons in the outermost layers of the ejecta, producing a Ultraviolet/Blue precursor to the kilonova emission~\citep{Metzger.Bauswein.ea:2015,metzger17}.
-At times between 10 and 100 days, the heating is dominated by a few decays,~\citep[see][for a complete listing]{Wu.Barnes.ea:2018}, due to the scarcity of nuclei with the appropriate half-life.
+However, when averaged over $Y_e$ distributions, as predicted by simulations, the heating rate at timescales of days to a week (of greatest relevance to determine the peak luminosity) varies only slightly within a factor of a few for $Y_e \lesssim 0.4$~\citep{Lippuner.Roberts:2015,Wu.Barnes.ea:2019}.
 R-process nuclei decay in a variety of channels including $\beta$-decay, $\alpha$-decay and fission.
 The energy production in each individual channel is important as the absorption of the energy depends on the decay products being electrons, photons, alphas and fission products.
 For high $Y_e$ ejecta, heating is dominated by $\beta$-decay and only electrons and photons are relevant with neutrinos being just an energy loss.
-For low $Y_e$ ejecta, actinides are produced and alpha decay and fission become important (see Fig.~\ref{fig:heating}).
-The right panel of Fig.~\ref{fig:heating} shows that the contribution alphas and fission to the energy production can be substantial and sensitive to the underlying mass model~\citep{barnes16,Rosswog.Feindt.ea:2017,Wu.Barnes.ea:2018}.
+For low $Y_e$ ejecta, actinides are produced and alpha decay and fission can be substantial for the energy production and sensitive to the underlying mass model~\citep{barnes16,Rosswog.Feindt.ea:2017,Wu.Barnes.ea:2019}.
+The exact form of the heating depends also on the time after the freeze-out of neutron captures.
+At early times of a few hours the heating may be dominated by neutron decay, assuming a substantial amount of free neutrons in the outermost layers of the ejecta, producing an ultraviolet/blue precursor to the kilonova emission~\citep{Metzger.Bauswein.ea:2015,metzger17}.
+Early blue emission can also originate from the hot cocoon that surrounds the GRB jet as it crosses the ejecta~\citep{Gottlieb.Nakar.Piran:2018}.
+At intermediate times up to $\sim 10$~d, $\beta$-decays dominate the energy production~\citep{barnes16}.
+The heating rate follows a power law ($\dot{Q}\sim t^{-1.3}$), provided that it is determined by the decay of a statistical ensemble of nuclei.
+As the material expands and the thermalization of the electrons becomes inefficient, the effective heating rate, including thermalization effects (discussed later), follows a power law $\sim t^{-n}$ with a power $n$ that depends on the time evolution of the thermalization efficiency and the confinement of electrons in the plasma due to magnetic fields~\citep{Waxman.Ofek.Kushnir:2019,Kasen.Barnes:2019,Hotokezaka.Nakar:2020}.
+At late times of up to 100~d, the heating is dominated by a few decays~\citep[see][for a complete listing]{Wu.Barnes.ea:2019}, due to the scarcity of nuclei with the appropriate half-life and hence the heating can substantially differ from a power law dependence.